How To Introduce Two Cats

 These interactions don’t lead to injury and won’t harm the relationship between the cats.
 It actually helps the relationship to establish boundaries in this way.

-If you don’t know a lot about cat body language, you might have read the above and thought, but how do I know if my cats are truly fighting?
+If you don’t know much about cat body language, you might have read the above and thought, but how do I know if my cats are truly fighting?

 Cat play can look pretty violent, especially if you’re new to cats.
 Kittens, in particular, are known for looking aggressive during play and might lift their hind end or puff up their tail while playing with another cat.